sjyk/datacleaning-benchmark/README.md

 Noise

 * Constraint based noise
+  * Start with simple functional dependency constraints
   * white does an input file of constraints look like
   * given a constraint how to generate errors
   * gvine a set of constraints, how to generate errors
 * Constraint based noise + synthetic noise
-* Graphics of celaning opertations and applying subpaths in tnhe graph
+* Graph of celaning opertations and applying subpaths in tnhe graph
 * Samples of ground truth

 What to evaluate